YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Patients with lupus affecting the scalp should read the more specific page on hair transplant with lupus.
 Patients with psoriasis should look at scalp psoriasis before surgery.
 A broad autoimmune answer helps you understand the principle, but the specific diagnosis still matters.

-I also think about infection risk and healing.
+I keep in mind infection risk and healing.
 If the immune system is suppressed, if the patient scratches heavily, or if there are open lesions, the plan must account for that.
-The page on infection after a hair transplant explains why early scalp health and aftercare discipline matter.
+Infection after a hair transplant is exactly why early scalp health and aftercare discipline matter.

-The final decision for a patient with autoimmune disease becomes clear only after the medical details are clear.
+The final decision for a patient with autoimmune disease becomes safer when the medical details are clear.
 If the disease is quiet, the diagnosis is understood, the medicines are stable, the donor area is strong, and the expectation is realistic, surgery may be reasonable.
 If those pieces are missing, the safer answer is to slow down and protect the donor area until the case is ready.